fr4iser90/NixOsControlCenter/README.md

 # NixOS Control Center

-A graphical tool for managing packages, configurations, and devices on NixOS systems.
+A tool for managing packages, configurations, and devices on NixOS systems.

 > ⚠️ EXPERIMENTAL: This project is under active development